zicoz18/erc20-as-subnet-gas-token-tutorial/README.md

 **ALERT**

-> When you try to run the first scripts `... --from avax --amount 10` if user has 10 ERC20 tokens it will work and you will see the updated balances as expected on avax network.
-User decremented by 10, bridge incremented by 10.
-But you would not see that user's native token balance on subnet is increase.
-Although there are bridge contracts, there is no relayer application to establish the communication inbetween them.
-Therefore, user locked its tokens but its balance on subnet did not change.
-It is same for the second script where user burns tokens on subnet but did not get any new tokens on avax c-chain.
-Be aware, if user account does not have and native token balance on subnet second script would throw an error.
+> When you try to run the first script `... --from avax --amount 10` if the user has 10 ERC20 tokens it will work fine and you will see the updated balances as expected on avax network.
+User’s decremented by 10, bridge’s incremented by 10.
+But you would not see that the user's native token balance on the subnet is increased.
+Although there are bridge contracts, there is no relayer application to establish the communication in between them.
+Therefore, the user locked its tokens but its balance on the subnet did not change.
+It is the same for the second script where the user burns tokens on subnet but does not get any new tokens on avax c-chain.
+Be aware, if the user account does not have native token balance on the subnet, the second script would throw an error.

 **ALERT**